Monster-ZeroX/Telegram-Web/README.md

 ## Credit

-* zhukov for https://github.com/zhukov/webogram/tree/gh-pages (Last sync as of Feb 19, 2020)
+* zhukov for https://github.com/zhukov/webogram/tree/gh-pages (Last sync as of Jan 29, 2021)
 * Thanks to Netlify for their Generous Open-Source Plan.

 ## Configured by